kojiromike/magento-retail-order-management/docs/PRODUCT_IMPORT.md

 ## Dependency and Non-Dependency Attributes

 Mappings for attributes that Magento and/or EB2C depend on must be defined in the config.xml for eb2cproduct itself, so they cannot be overridden.
 Mappings for other attributes should be unspecified or specified in app/etc/productimport.xml.sample so that they can be customized by SIs.
-If the feed processor encounters an attribute in a feed that has no Magento config mapping, it should attempt to insert the value of that attribute as a string in the Magento attribute with a code matching the name of the eb2c feed attribute.
-If no such Magento attribute exists, it should silently proceed without error.
+If the feed processor encounters an attribute in a feed that has no Magento config mapping, it should silently proceed without error.
 The following are dependency attributes:

 ### Directly Affecting the Behavior of EB2C